Cravath’s London Office Moves to 100 Cheapside

 On the antitrust advisory front, Mr. Phillips has recently represented:

-On the litigation front, he has represented Tesla in consolidated putative class action antitrust litigation alleging it monopolized access to parts and services needed to repair its vehicles.
+On the litigation front, Mr. Phillips is representing Fitness International in litigation brought by the FTC in California federal court, challenging the company’s cancellation procedures for fitness services under the Restore Online Shoppers’ Confidence Act and the FTC Act.
+He has also represented Tesla in consolidated putative class action antitrust litigation alleging it monopolized access to parts and services needed to repair its vehicles.

-Mr. Phillips has been recognized by The Legal 500 US and The Best Lawyers in America for his work in both antitrust litigation and antitrust merger control.
+Clients describe Mr. Phillips as an “amazing strategic adviser” who is “very practical and knowledgeable,” earning him recognition from Chambers USA, The Legal 500 US and The Best Lawyers in America for his work in both antitrust litigation and antitrust merger control.
 He has also been named a “Litigation Star” by Benchmark Litigation and Lawdragon has included him in several of its lists, including “500 Leading Global Antitrust & Competition Lawyers,” “500 Leading Litigators in America” and “500 Leading Global Cyber Lawyers.”

 Mr. Phillips speaks and writes frequently on a range of topics, including antitrust, consumer protection, and privacy issues, as well as the evolving artificial intelligence landscape and the various risks that might be addressed through enforcement and regulation.
 In addition, in his role as an FTC Commissioner, he frequently testified before Congress and represented the FTC before international bodies, including the G7, the Competition Committee of the Organisation for Economic Co-operation and Development, and the International Conference of Data Protection and Privacy Commissioners.